 - Point out numbers you see in your everyday life, like those on your cellphone, clock, addresses, on signs on the street, etc.

 - Count steps, houses, trees, etc.

-- Use a grow chart to mark your kid’s height and describe what you are doing and how, as he grows, the numbers goes bigger as well.
+- Use a grow chart to mark your kid’s height.
+Describe what you are doing and how the numbers goes bigger as he grows.

-- When cooking or baking, have your son help with simple tasks like filling and mixing with close supervision, while describing how you are measuring and what is the order you follow when adding the ingredients.
+- When cooking or baking, supervise your son and ask him to help with simple tasks like filling and mixing while you describe how you are measuring and what is the order you follow when adding the ingredients.

-- Talk about activities that happen at certain moments of the day, like “when its dark outside we eat dinner and then we go to bed”, to help develop your child’s sense of time and of progression.
+- Talk about activities that happen at certain moments of the day, like “when it’s dark outside we eat dinner and then we go to bed”, to help develop your child’s sense of time and progression.

-- Have differently shaped foods for a meal and notice together how the shape of the square crackers are different from those of the banana slices, or the string cheese, etc.
+- Have differently shaped foods for a meal and notice together how the shape of the square crackers are different from those of the banana slices or the string cheese.